richpauloo/beautiful-jekyll/_posts/2019-09-30-Race-to-the-Bottom.md

 # Around the world in 80,000 wells

 <p align="center">
-<b>The combined depth of the roughly 80,000 agricultural wells drilled since 1940 would stretch from Seattle to Guangzhou.</b>
+<b>If you laid each of the roughly 80,000 agricultural wells drilled since 1940 in California on top of one another, they would stretch from Seattle to Guangzhou.</b>
 </p>

 <center>